A Northern Classic

 The hole is beautifully framed by the bunkers, and has pine trees and the ocean as a backdrop.

-Overall I rate Nairn as a course that every lover of links golf should play.
+Nairn is a quality links, and without doubt one that every lover of links golf should play.